-Students are expected to meet the Standards of Performance and must demonstrate professional behavior and service expected of a graduate student in clinical mental health counseling or marriage and family therapy.
+Students are expected to meet the Standards of Performance and must demonstrate professional behavior and service expected of a graduate student in clinical mental health counseling.
 This policy is referenced during the admissions process, during the new student orientation, and on the relevant course descriptions.